navigation

 In March 1917, the German Army withdrew to the Hindenburg Line.
 The 62nd Division took part in the British advance that followed.

-Herbert’s battalion would have moved through abandoned and destroyed ground.
+The battalion that Herbert would eventually join would have moved through abandoned and destroyed ground.
 The German withdrawal left roads blocked, wells damaged, buildings ruined, and traps behind.

 The British were advancing, but they were advancing into devastation.

-This was not the old image of men sitting still in trenches.
-It was movement, patrols, uncertainty, and the constant risk of hidden machine guns or shellfire.
+This was not the old image of men sitting still in trenches that we are used to seeing in those documentaries on the History channels on a Sunday afternoon; it was movement, patrols, uncertainty, and the constant risk of hidden machine guns or shellfire.

 3 to 17 May 1917: Bullecourt